-Guest Instructor | Songwriter CampHavilah Rand has over 25 years of experience as a musician and songwriter.
+Havilah Rand has over 25 years of experience as a musician, songwriter and educator.
 She has recorded five full-length albums and toured the U.S.and beyond.
-In 2006, Havilah received her Master’s Degree in Teaching and moved to Austin, TX where she has taught in both public and private educational settings for the last ten years.
+In 2006, Havilah received her Master’s Degree in Teaching and has taught in both public and private educational settings for the last seventeen years.
 She developed Young Songwriter Programs as a way to integrate her passion for creativity and music into her work as an educator.
-Since 2012, Havilah has led over fifty summer camps, after-school workshops and academic enrichment programs throughout the United States and Europe.
+Since 2012, Havilah has led summer camps, after-school workshops and academic enrichment programs throughout the United States and Europe.
 In 2016, she was nominated for the prestigious Austin Music People’s Esme Barrera Award for Music In Education and Activism.
 She has won numerous awards for her songwriting and had several songs featured in films.
-In addition to songwriting and performing, Havilah is a certified yoga instructor and an avid birdwatcher and hiker.
+In addition to songwriting and performing, Havilah teaches 7th and 8th grade and is an avid birdwatcher and hiker.

 Jeff Petersen is an artist who lives and works in San Francisco, California with his wife and son.
 His education is rooted in Art and Design and since that time has become an accomplished painter, illustrator, and muralist.
 He brings his knowledge of various materials and art practice to the Full Moon Camps.
 Visit his website to see more.